daxaurora/capstone_solarpanels/Environment/InfrastructureInstructions.md

 There is a separate ssh keypair for connecting between the gateway machine and the Spark cluster, and also between the spark nodes.

 The ssh connections between all servers in this private network are set to disconnect after 12 hours of inactivity.
+[NOTE: I'm still having some intermittent ssh connections closed before I want them to be, but I think that may be a problem with my personal internet connection instead.  --Laura]

 If needed, the IP addresses and names of all servers can be found using slcli commands from the gateway server (see the Gateway Server section above).